Brand3n123/Brand3n123/README.md

 🔐 **Aspiring Cybersecurity & Cloud Professional | Python & AI Enthusiast**

 Currently pivoting into IT, cybersecurity, and AI/cloud engineering with a strong foundation in hands-on lab work, CompTIA certifications, and practical coding projects.
-My career goal is to secure a role in IT by **December 2025** and gain the necessary skills and knowledge to move into a cybersecurity, cloud, or AI role by **June 2027**.
+My career goal is to secure a role in IT by **December 2025** and gain the necessary skills, knowledge, and experience to move into a cybersecurity, cloud, or AI role by **June 2027**.

 ---